 one God, for ever and ever.
 Amen.

-• In the Gospel of today and of tomorrow we read and meditate on the second half of the Discourse of the Community.
-Today’s Gospel speaks about fraternal correction (Mt 18, 15-18) and of prayer in common (Mt 18, 19-20).
-The Gospel of tomorrow speaks about pardon (Mt 18, 21-22) and presents the parable of pardon without limitations (Mt 18, 23-35).
+• In the Gospel of today and of tomorrow we read and meditate on the second half of the Discourse on the Community.
+Today’s Gospel speaks about fraternal correction (Mt 18:15-18) and of prayer in common (Mt 18:19-20).
+The Gospel of tomorrow speaks about pardon (Mt 18:21-22) and presents the parable of pardon without limitations (Mt 18:23-35).
 The key word in this second part is “to forgive”.
 The accent is on reconciliation.
 In order that there may be reconciliation which will allow the little ones to return, it is important to know how to dialogue and to forgive, because the foundation of fraternity is the gratuitous love of God.
 It is only in this way that the community will be a sign of the Kingdom.
 It is not easy to forgive.
 There is a certain grief which continues to strike the heart as with a hammer.
-There are persons who say: “I forgive, but I do not forget!”
-There is: resentment, tensions, clashes, diverse opinions, and offences, provocations which render pardon and reconciliation difficult.
+There are those who say, “I forgive, but I do not forget!”
+There is resentment, tensions, clashes, diverse opinions, and offenses, provocations which render pardon and reconciliation difficult.

-• Matthew 18, 15-18: Fraternal correction and the power to forgive.
+• Matthew 18:15-18: Fraternal correction and the power to forgive.
 These verses give simple norms of how to proceed in case of conflicts in the community.
-If a brother or a sister should sin, if they had behaviour not in accordance to the life of the community, they should not be denounced immediately.
+If a brother or a sister should sin, if they had behavior not in accordance to the life of the community, they should not be denounced immediately.
 First, it is necessary to try to speak with them alone.
 Then it is necessary to try to know the reasons of the other.
 If no results are obtained, then it is necessary to take two or three persons of the community to see if it is possible to obtain some result.
-Only in extreme cases, it is necessary to expose the problem to the whole community.
-And if the person refuses to listen to the community, then they should be considered by you as “a sinner or a pagan”, that is, as someone who is not part of the community.
+Only in extreme cases is it necessary to expose the problem to the whole community.
+If the person refuses to listen to the community, then they should be considered by you as “a sinner or a pagan”, that is, as someone who is not part of the community.
 Therefore, it is not you who excludes, but it is the person himself/herself who excludes himself/herself.
 The community gathered together only verifies or ratifies the exclusion.
-The grace to be able to forgive and to reconcile in the name of God was given to Peter (Mt 16, 19), to the Apostles ( Jn 20, 23) and, here in the Discourse of the Community, to the community itself (Mt 18, 18).
+The grace to be able to forgive and to reconcile in the name of God was given to Peter (Mt 16:19), to the Apostles ( Jn 20: 23) and, here in the Discourse on the Community, to the community itself (Mt 18:18).
 This reveals the importance of the decisions which the community assumes in regard to its members.

-• Matthew 18, 20: The presence of Jesus in the community.
-The reason of the certainty of being heard by the Father is the promise of Jesus: “Because where there are two or three who meet in my name, I am there among them!”
-Jesus is the centre, the axis, of the community, and, as such, together with the Community, it will always be praying with us to the Father, in order that he may grant the gift of the return of the brother or the sister who have excluded themselves.
+• Matthew 18:20: The presence of Jesus in the community.
+The reason of the certainty of being heard by the Father is the promise of Jesus: “Because where there are two or three who meet in My name, I am there among them!”
+Jesus is the center, the axis, of the community, and, as such, together with the community, will always be praying with us to the Father, in order that He may grant the gift of the return of the brother or the sister who have excluded themselves.

 4) Personal questions